GerritCodeReview/aws-gerrit/dual-master/README.md

 they will be retained during the stack deletion, so that they can still be used by the green stack.

+This includes EFS as well as VPC resources (if they were created as part of the blue stack).

 ### Logging

 * All the logs are forwarded to AWS CloudWatch in the LogGroup with the cluster